chientrm/site/blog/2022-09-25-secure-vm-instance-with-cloudflare-tunnel/index.md

 ### Cloudflare Tunnel

 Tunnel requires a daemon named `cloudflared` to run on your server.
-This daemon create an outbound-only access to Cloudflare Networks.
+This daemon creates an outbound-only access to Cloudflare Networks.
-It also register a subdomain in form of `*.cfargotunnel.com`.
+It also registers a subdomain in form of `*.cfargotunnel.com`.
-However, this default subdomain is neither proxied or secured.
+However, this default subdomain is not secured.
 So that, we create a DNS record to proxy to it.

 ## Requirements